Santa Cruz Museum of Art & History Membership Program

 The MAH’s membership retention rate was 15% lower than the industry average.
 The benefits of being a member of the museum were unclear, as were the distinctions between levels of membership.
 Internally, the current membership structure made it difficult to segment and target audiences.
 Add a global pandemic with record high unemployment rates and a shelter-in-place order, and we had ourselves a puzzle.

-A 3-tiered membership program with tangible, recurring benefits that reflect member values, increase retention rates, and provide more accurate revenue forecasting.
+I designed a 3-tiered membership program with tangible, recurring benefits that reflect member values, increase retention rates, and provide more accurate revenue forecasting.

-Data Analysis: A story in Numbers
+Data Analysis: A Story in Numbers

 During my first few months at the MAH, I poured over their database trying to grasp an understanding of the MAH’s membership population.
 I sought to understand key demographic information as well as value-driven information, such as their reason for becoming a member.